 General, administrative and other expenses.
 These expenses consist primarily of rents and occupancy, professional services, insurance, unallocated travel expenses, telecommunications, office expenses and amortization of intangible assets not related to customer contracts.
 Professional services consist principally of recruiting costs, external legal, audit, tax and other consulting services.
-For the three months ended March 31, 2013 and 2012, the Company recorded amortization expense of \$0.7 million and \$0.7 million, respectively, related to customer relationships, non-compete agreements, technology and trade names.
+For the three months ended June 30, 2013 and 2012, we recorded amortization expense of \$0.7 million and \$0.7 million, respectively, related to customer relationships, non-compete agreements, technology and trade names.
+For the six months ended June 30, 2013 and 2012, we recorded amortization expense of \$1.3 million and \$1.3 million, respectively, related to customer relationships, non-compete agreements, technology and trade names.
 Amortization expense related to these intangible assets is included in general, administrative and other expenses in the condensed consolidated statements of (loss) income.